When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Download Speed Upload Speed Speed Reduction

-Upon testing, we found HMA VPN's server speeds to be quite satisfactory, with an average speed reduction of approximately 23%.
-While this reduction is noticeable, it’s not significant enough to cause major frustration or disrupt online activities.
+Upon testing, we found HMA VPN's server speeds to be reasonable, with an average speed reduction of approximately 42%.
+While this drop is noticeable, it’s not enough to cause significant frustration or disrupt online activities.

 Customer Support

-During times of crisis, it’s essential to have dependable customer support from your VPN provider.
+During crises, it’s essential to have dependable customer support from your VPN provider.
 If you choose HMA as your VPN, you can access customer support through various channels.

 Here’s a breakdown of the available support options offered by HMA: